clcollins/compliance-audit-router/DEVELOPMENT.md

 Initial development was done with a CURL to the CAR running locally to simulate the webhook, and a contaier running an HTTP server that responsed with a mock Splunk search result.

-As of this writing, Splunk doesn't offer a free development environment in the same way Atlassian does, so testing sending of a webhook still need sto be done with a manual CURL to your local CAR instance.
+As of this writing, Splunk doesn't offer a free development environment in the same way Atlassian does, so testing sending of a webhook still needs to be done with a manual CURL to your local CAR instance.
 However, all of the search retrieval operations are read-only, so it's not totally unreasonable to use a real Splunk instances for development.

 For SplunkCloud, someone with Admin privileges needs to setup a user account and request a bearer token from Splunk.
 Note that for SplunkCloud, API access has to be requested from Splunk, to allow a set of IP addresses.